raghavpillai/discord-server-mutuals/README.md

 Discord Server Mutuals is a web application that visualizes your Discord server mutuals.
 It uses Python, Streamlit, Pyvis, and Pandas to generate an interactive graph that displays users who share servers with you.

+## How to Use
+While we have a hosted website available [here](https://raghavpillai-discord-server-mutuals-main-qmb6rz.streamlit.app/), we recommend you use the self-hosted version for token security.
+If you do use the hosted version, you can find steps to find your Discord user token in the installation section.

+Once the app is running, allow it to scrape all your Discords for users.
+Larger servers may not be able to be processed due to the raw amount of users (a limitation of discord.py).
+The app will generate a dataframe that displays the users with the most amount of mutuals.
+You can also interact with the generated network graph.
+At the current moment, adding or removing guilds to visualize causes the entire app to reload, and forces rescraping of guild data.

 ## Installation

 To use the application, you need to install the dependencies listed in the requirements.txt file.
 To do this, run the following command in your terminal: